Skip to main content

 Puppy School: Yes or No?
 (Is It Worth the Effort?)

 Setting boundaries is a key part of puppy training.
 It helps your puppy feel secure, build trust, and understand what's expected of them.
 Here are some tips for setting boundaries: Consistency is everything when it comes to boundaries.
 If you want your puppy to follow a rule, you need to enforce it every time.
-For example, if the couch is off-limits, it's always off-limits — not just sometimes.
+For example, if the couch is off-limits, it's always off-limits, not just sometimes.

 Use simple, clear commands to show your puppy what they should and shouldn't do.
 If they do something they shouldn't, say "no" in a firm but friendly tone.

-Now let's dive into specific puppy training tips you can pick and choose based on your dog's needs and challenges.
+Here are specific puppy training tips you can pick and choose based on your dog's needs and challenges.

 For many puppy owners, housebreaking or bite inhibition can be a real challenge.
-But don't worry — with a little training and patience, you can tackle these head-on.
+But don't worry, with a little training and patience, you can tackle these head-on.
 When training your puppy, stay patient and stick with positive reinforcement.
-Every dog learns at their own pace, and it's important to see training as a chance to bond and have fun — not just a chore.
+Every dog learns at their own pace, and it's important to see training as a chance to bond and have fun, not just a chore.

 Housebreaking is another essential piece of puppy training.
 Puppies need to learn where and when they can relieve themselves.
 This usually takes a set schedule and a lot of patience.
 Housebreaking is often one of the biggest hurdles for new dog owners.
 Create a regular schedule for feeding, playing, and sleeping.
 This helps your puppy develop a routine and better predict when they need to go.
 And when your puppy gets it right, don't forget to celebrate!